klahnakoski/treeherder/tests/README.md

 If you made some changes, and want to submit a pull request; run the `./runtests.sh` script (found in the main directory).
 It will run some linters to check your submission.

+> For Windows, you can run the checks in a container (see below)

 ### Using containers